top of page

 10km training runners

-The 10km distance is becoming more and more popular, whether you are someone stepping up from a 5km, trying to raise money for charity or your a faster running trying to test your paces.
-The 10km is now the countries most commonly run distance, and you can guarantee you will not be standing out on that start line as there is all sorts of ability and even a few fancy dresses.
+The 10km distance is becoming more and more popular, whether you are someone stepping up from a 5km, trying to raise money for charity, or you are a faster runner trying to test your paces.
+The 10km is now the country's most commonly run distance, and you can guarantee you will not be standing out on that start line as there are all sorts of abilities and even a few fancy dresses.
+Despite the fact it is a very commonly run distance, the 10k is not the most simple event to train for.

 Building a training program to run a faster 10km can be a complicated issue.
-5km training programs are a lot simpler but a 10k is still a fast pace but double the distance, training for a 10km still requires developing speed, increasing your endurance and a good amount of mental strength.
-So, whether you have never ran before or you are looking to break 30 minutes, the principles of training and your physiology will be the same- even if your 10km training plans are different.
+5km training programs are a lot simpler but a 10km is still a fast pace but double the distance.
+Training for a 10km still requires developing speed, increasing your endurance, and a good amount of mental strength.
+So, whether you have never run before or you are looking to break 30 minutes, the principles of training and your physiology will be the same- even if your 10km training plans are different.

-So, if you are looking to get round your first 10km or looking to win the race- our free personalised training program will help you get there!
+So, if you are looking to get around your first 10km or looking to win the race- our free personalised training program will help you get there!

 How long does it take to get in shape for a 10km?